Skip to content

 anything else Passed straight into ray_eval — identity for plain data, execution for an expression list.

-Errors: type (h not an i64/i32, or msg not serialisable).
+Errors: type (h not an i64/i32, or msg not serialisable), io (handle does not name an open connection).
 Server-side errors are returned as error objects too — .ipc.send does not raise them, the caller decides what to do.

 ;; String-form query